-A programme of Continuing Professional Development (CPD) will be continued for all officers.
-The national programme of accredited training, which all officers have started, is currently on hold.
-Officers will continue and complete this training as it becomes available through a programme facilitated by the National Lead Training Officer, employed by the Association of IFCA.
+A programme of Continuing Professional Development (CPD) is in place for all officers.
+Officers will continue and complete nationally accredited training as it becomes available through a programme facilitated by the National Lead Training Officer, employed by the Association of IFCA.
 In addition, supplementary courses may be offered to staff, identified through organisational skills analyses, as well as through personal development plans.